alifar76/TFMicrobiome/README.md

 - ``` Accuracy of Gaussian Naive Bayes Classifier: 0.909 ```
 - ``` Accuracy of Multi-layer Perceptron Classifier: 0.864 ```
 - ``` Accuracy of Blending: 0.909```

-Other models will be implemented soon.

-It's interesting to note that SVM, CNN, Gradient Boosting and SGD are giving almost identical performance.
-Gaussian NB and Softmax are also giving identical performance.
-Experimentation with parameter tuning needs to be done more.